Lansdowne Theatre

-The Lansdowne Theatre is an historic, American theatre building that is located in Lansdowne, Delaware County, Pennsylvania.
+The Lansdowne Theatre is an historic theatre building in Lansdowne, Delaware County, Pennsylvania, United States.

 It was added to the National Register of Historic Places in 1986.

 History and architectural features

 Built in 1927, this historic structure consists of a two-story front section with street level shops and offices above, and a 1,400-seat auditorium.
 It was designed by noted theater architect William Harold Lee (1884-1971) and was created in the Spanish Revival style.

-It was added to the National Register of Historic Places in 1986.

 In popular culture

 Len Cella showed his Moron Movies on the second floor of the theater during the early 1980s.
 In 1987, it was used as the set for Mad Ron’s Prevues from Hell, a collection of 1960’s to 1970’s “Slasher Horror” trailers on Netflix.